vcflib/vcflib/test/doc/performance.md

 hmm.
 Not so exciting.
 Looks like we need to parallelize at a different level.
 Memory used was about 6Gb, and that is not bad.

 The good news is that the output is identical.

+## vcfcreatemulti

+This program is actually slower than vcfwave.